Frequently Asked Questions

 Does the Foundation offer scholarships or discounts on tuition?

 a.
-Scholarship tuition rebates are available to Native Americans on federally recognized tribal rolls for all FSS workshops.
+Scholarship tuition rebates are available to Native Americans on federally recognized tribal rolls for all FSS workshops in the United States and Canada.

 b.
 Various tuition discounts for FSS workshops are available for FSS members (typically for Sponsoring and Council members).
 Click to see what tuition discounts are currently being offered.